Skip to main content

 (Julian Meetings).

 I liked that connection as a person of faith myself and as someone who has a special interest in faith.
 Then I finally saw one in person.
 I started a new job in January and to my surprise they grow them at work (an outdoor early years nursery).
-I also found some grow in a lovely garden on the way to Edinburgh Zoo (pictured).
+I also found some grow in a lovely garden on the way to Edinburgh Zoo.
 They are magnificent plants.
 So beautiful!
 I smile every time I see one.

 Comments